dotnet/msbuild/documentation/design/rar-core-scenarios.md

 ### Inputs

-In a typical modern build, RAR inputs come from three sources.
+In a typical build targeting modern .NET (*not* .NET Framework), RAR inputs come from three sources.

 1. SDK reference assemblies.
 These are full paths to assemblies distributed with the SDK.
 The SDK may get the list of assemblies for example by parsing the corresponding `FrameworkList.xml`.
 Reference assemblies are passed to RAR with the `ExternallyResolved` metadatum set, which means that they are